kassu11/JavaScript-tutoriaali/README.md

 10 jaettuna 2 on 5
 5 kertaa 5 on 25
 2 potenssiin 3 on 8
-42 jakojäännys on 2 jos se jaetaan 10
+42 jakojäännös 10 on 2
 16 neliöjuuri on 4
 ##############################
 		tekstii